metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_request_v1alpha1_manifest.md

 Required:

-- `component_name` (String) Specifies the name of the cluster component.
-- `services` (Attributes List) A list of services that are to be exposed or removed.
-If componentNamem is not specified, each 'OpsService' in the list must specify ports and selectors. (see [below for nested schema](#nestedatt--spec--expose--services))
+- `services` (Attributes List) Specifies a list of OpsService.
+When an OpsService is exposed, a corresponding ClusterService will be added to 'cluster.spec.services'.
+On the other hand, when an OpsService is unexposed, the corresponding ClusterService will be removed from 'cluster.spec.services'.
+Note: If 'componentName' is not specified, the 'ports' and 'selector' fields must be provided in each OpsService definition. (see [below for nested schema](#nestedatt--spec--expose--services))
-- `switch` (String) Controls the expose operation.
-If set to Enable, the corresponding service will be exposed.
-Conversely, if set to Disable, the service will be removed.
+- `switch` (String) Indicates whether the services will be exposed.
+'Enable' exposes the services. while 'Disable' removes the exposed Service.

+Optional:

+- `component_name` (String) Specifies the name of the Component.

 <a id="nestedatt--spec--expose--services"></a>
 ### Nested Schema for `spec.expose.services`

 Required:

-- `name` (String) Specifies the name of the service.
-This name is used by others to refer to this service (e.g., connection credential).
+- `name` (String) Specifies the name of the Service.
+This name is used to set 'clusterService.name'.
 Note: This field cannot be updated.

 Optional:

 - `annotations` (Map of String) Contains cloud provider related parameters if ServiceType is LoadBalancer.
 More info: https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer.
-- `ip_families` (List of String) IPFamilies is a list of IP families (e.g. IPv4, IPv6) assigned to this service.
-This field is usually assigned automatically based on cluster configuration and the ipFamilyPolicy field.
-If this field is specified manually, the requested family is available in the cluster, and ipFamilyPolicy allows it, it will be used; otherwise creation of the service will fail.
-This field is conditionally mutable: it allows for adding or removing a secondary IP family, but it does not allow changing the primary IP family of the Service.
-Valid values are 'IPv4' and 'IPv6'.
-This field only applies to Services of types ClusterIP, NodePort, and LoadBalancer, and does apply to 'headless' services.
-This field will be wiped when updating a Service to type ExternalName.
-This field may hold a maximum of two entries (dual-stack families, in either order).
-These families must correspond to the values of the clusterIPs field, if specified.
-Both clusterIPs and ipFamilies are governed by the ipFamilyPolicy field.
+- `ip_families` (List of String) A list of IP families (e.g., IPv4, IPv6) assigned to this Service.
+Usually assigned automatically based on the cluster configuration and the 'ipFamilyPolicy' field.
+If specified manually, the requested IP family must be available in the cluster and allowed by the 'ipFamilyPolicy'.
+If the requested IP family is not available or not allowed, the Service creation will fail.
+Valid values:  - 'IPv4' - 'IPv6'  This field may hold a maximum of two entries (dual-stack families, in either order).
+Common combinations of 'ipFamilies' and 'ipFamilyPolicy' are:  - ipFamilies=[] + ipFamilyPolicy='PreferDualStack' : The Service prefers dual-stack but can fall back to single-stack if the cluster does not support dual-stack.
+The IP family is automatically assigned based on the cluster configuration. - ipFamilies=['IPV4','IPV6'] + ipFamilyPolicy='RequiredDualStack' : The Service requires dual-stack and will only be created if the cluster supports both IPv4 and IPv6.
+The primary IP family is IPV4. - ipFamilies=['IPV6','IPV4'] + ipFamilyPolicy='RequiredDualStack' : The Service requires dual-stack and will only be created if the cluster supports both IPv4 and IPv6.
+The primary IP family is IPV6. - ipFamilies=['IPV4'] + ipFamilyPolicy='SingleStack' : The Service uses a single-stack with IPv4 only. - ipFamilies=['IPV6'] + ipFamilyPolicy='SingleStack' : The Service uses a single-stack with IPv6 only.
-- `ip_family_policy` (String) IPFamilyPolicy represents the dual-stack-ness requested or required by this Service.
-If there is no value provided, then this field will be set to SingleStack.
-Services can be 'SingleStack' (a single IP family), 'PreferDualStack' (two IP families on dual-stack configured clusters or a single IP family on single-stack clusters), or 'RequireDualStack' (two IP families on dual-stack configured clusters, otherwise fail).
-The ipFamilies and clusterIPs fields depend on the value of this field.
-This field will be wiped when updating a service to type ExternalName.
+- `ip_family_policy` (String) Specifies whether the Service should use a single IP family (SingleStack) or two IP families (DualStack).
+Possible values:  - 'SingleStack' (default) : The Service uses a single IP family.
+If no value is provided, IPFamilyPolicy defaults to SingleStack. - 'PreferDualStack' : The Service prefers to use two IP families on dual-stack configured clusters or a single IP family on single-stack clusters. - 'RequiredDualStack' : The Service requires two IP families on dual-stack configured clusters.
+If the cluster is not configured for dual-stack, the Service creation fails.
-- `ports` (Attributes List) Lists the ports that are exposed by this service.
-If not provided, the default Services Ports defined in the ClusterDefinition or ComponentDefinition that are neither of NodePort nor LoadBalancer service type will be used.
-If there is no corresponding Service defined in the ClusterDefinition or ComponentDefinition, the expose operation will fail.
-More info: https://kubernetes.io/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies (see [below for nested schema](#nestedatt--spec--expose--services--ports))
+- `ports` (Attributes List) Specifies Port definitions that are to be exposed by a ClusterService.
+If not specified, the Port definitions from non-NodePort and non-LoadBalancer type ComponentService defined in the ComponentDefinition ('componentDefinition.spec.services') will be used.
+If no matching ComponentService is found, the expose operation will fail.
+More info: https://kubernetes.io/docs/concepts/services-networking/service/#field-spec-ports (see [below for nested schema](#nestedatt--spec--expose--services--ports))
-- `role_selector` (String) Allows you to specify a defined role as a selector for the service, extending the ServiceSpec.Selector.
+- `role_selector` (String) Specifies a role to target with the service.
+If specified, the service will only be exposed to pods with the matching role.
+Note: At least one of 'roleSelector' or 'selector' must be specified.
+If both are specified, a pod must match both conditions to be selected.
-- `selector` (Map of String) Routes service traffic to pods with label keys and values matching this selector.
-If empty or not present, the service is assumed to have an external process managing its endpoints, which Kubernetes will not modify.
-This only applies to types ClusterIP, NodePort, and LoadBalancer and is ignored if type is ExternalName.
-More info: https://kubernetes.io/docs/concepts/services-networking/service/
+- `selector` (Map of String) Routes service traffic to pods with matching label keys and values.
+If specified, the service will only be exposed to pods matching the selector.
+Note: At least one of 'roleSelector' or 'selector' must be specified.
+If both are specified, a pod must match both conditions to be selected.
 - `service_type` (String) Determines how the Service is exposed.
-Defaults to ClusterIP.
-Valid options are ExternalName, ClusterIP, NodePort, and LoadBalancer. - 'ClusterIP' allocates a cluster-internal IP address for load-balancing to endpoints. - 'NodePort' builds on ClusterIP and allocates a port on every node which routes to the same endpoints as the clusterIP. - 'LoadBalancer' builds on NodePort and creates an external load-balancer (if supported in the current cloud) which routes to the same endpoints as the clusterIP.
-More info: https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types.
+Defaults to 'ClusterIP'.
+Valid options are 'ClusterIP', 'NodePort', and 'LoadBalancer'.  - 'ClusterIP': allocates a cluster-internal IP address for load-balancing to endpoints.
+Endpoints are determined by the selector or if that is not specified, they are determined by manual construction of an Endpoints object or EndpointSlice objects. - 'NodePort': builds on ClusterIP and allocates a port on every node which routes to the same endpoints as the clusterIP. - 'LoadBalancer': builds on NodePort and creates an external load-balancer (if supported in the current cloud) which routes to the same endpoints as the clusterIP.
+Note: although K8s Service type allows the 'ExternalName' type, it is not a valid option for the expose operation.
+For more info, see: https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types.

 <a id="nestedatt--spec--expose--services--ports"></a>
 ### Nested Schema for `spec.expose.services.ports`